-With geographic coordinates for non-migratory apiaries, we also extract forage and weather data within the 2-mile buffers from Vegscape and Oregon State’s Prism database.
+With geographic coordinates for non-migratory apiaries, we also extract potential forage and weather data within the 2-mile buffers from Vegscape and Oregon State’s Prism database.
 USDA NASS provides data about on the vegetation cover of the United States over the period from 2000- 2014.
-For this study, we used data on the Normalized Difference Vegetation Index (NDVI), which measures the density of vegetation within pixels representing 15 acres of landscape (Mueller and Minchenkov 2013).
+For this study, we use data on the Normalized Difference Vegetation Index (NDVI), which measures the density of vegetation within pixels representing 15 acres of landscape (Mueller and Minchenkov 2013).
 Data on the NDVI is provided on a daily, weekly and biweekly basis.
-We used apiaries’ locations as well as sample collection time, and obtained the biweekly NDVI data, which provides information about the average NDVI within a 16 day window.
+We use apiaries’ locations as well as sample collection time, and obtained the biweekly NDVI data, which provides information about the average NDVI within a 16 day window.

 Both weather and water availability are important determinants of honey bee health as well.
-Cold weather is commonly associated with increased stress on bees because the bees will not venture out of the hive if temperatures are below 8 degrees Celsius (British Columbia Ministry of Agriculture 2012), reducing their food intake.
-Therefore, these weather variables are important indicators of bee stress as well as feeding opportunities, which people in the beekeeping community think are correlated with honey bee health.
-We extracted minimum average temperature as well as the total precipitation in the month the sample was collected.
-The data provided by Prism is supplied by calendar month, so for all sample taken on or before the 14th of the month, we used the weather data for the previous calendar month.
-For samples taken on the 15th or later, we used the month of the collection.
+Cold weather is commonly associated with increased stress on bees because the bees will not venture out of the hive if temperatures are below 8 degrees Celsius, reducing their food intake (British Columbia Ministry of Agriculture 2012).
+We extract minimum average temperature as well as the total precipitation in the month the sample was collected.
+The data provided by Prism are supplied by calendar month, so for all sample taken on or before the 14th of the month, we use the weather data for the previous calendar month.
+For samples taken on the 15th or later, we use the month of the collection.

-To control for the timing of exposures to pesticides and more abundant nectar sources, we collect information on the plant time and bloom time for neonics-treated crops.
+To control for the timing of exposure to pesticides and more abundant nectar sources, we collect information on the time of planting and blooming for neonics-treated crops.
 NASS collects agricultural plant timing data for select crops in some states.
-In this data set, there is information on the planting percentage by month for the United States each year.
+In this data set, we have information on the planting percentage by month for the United States each year.
 Corn, soy, cotton, canola, rice, sorghum, barley and spring wheat are planted in the spring.
 Winter wheat is planted in the fall.
 Most spring planting occurs between April and June.
 Fall planting occurs between September and November.
 Due to a lack of information, we estimate the planting window for canola is from April 20 to June 10 every year (Canola Council of Canada, 2013).
 Information on bloom timing of honeybee forage plants is provided on HoneyBeeNet, which not only lists the plants that bees frequently forage within each region within each state, but also whether each plant is significant nectar source or not (Nickeson, 2010).

 Many of the honey bee forage crops fall into the natural area landscape category, so we consider the entire area to be in bloom if at least one of the forage crops is in bloom within the natural area category.
 Bloom timing for neonic-treated crops are also included in the data set to estimate pesticide exposure from pollen.
 Spring wheat, winter wheat, barley and rice are not considered as forage crops for honey bees and thus are missing bloom timing information from HoneyBeeNet.
 These crops are wind-pollinated are not adapted to attract pollinators.
 However, honey bees can consume pollen from these crops (Burlew 2013).